 Travel Insurance Cost

 The cost of travel insurance is $120.
-Trekkers need to find a reliable insurance partner before they settle for one.
+Trekkers need to find a reliable insurance partner before settling on one.
 Though the cost we’ve mentioned is common, it may vary from one service provider to another.

 Gear and Equipment Cost

 The cost of gear and equipment varies depending on your needs.
-You can expect to pay from $1 to $10 to hire trekking equipment like sleeping bags, backpacks, tents, waterproof jackets, crampons, and hiking poles.
+You can expect to pay $1 to $10 to hire trekking equipment such as sleeping bags, backpacks, tents, waterproof jackets, crampons, and hiking poles.

 Miscellaneous Cost

 Many other costs arise during your trek.
-These are known as miscellaneous costs, and they include souvenirs, water, extra food and drinks, tipping, etc. On average, a trekker will likely spend from $2 to $5 per day on miscellaneous expenses during their trek to Gokyo Ri.
+These are known as miscellaneous costs, including souvenirs, water, extra food and drinks, tipping, etc. On average, a trekker will likely spend from $2 to $5 per day on miscellaneous expenses during their trek to Gokyo Ri.
 The costs may vary depending on the trekker’s spending patterns.

 Permits Cost

-For the Gokyo Ri trek, you will need two different permits, namely the Sagarmatha National Park Entry Permit and the Local Area Permit.
+For the Gokyo Ri trek, you will need two permits: the Sagarmatha National Park Entry Permit and the Local Area Permit.
 The cost of each of these permits is as follows:

 - Sagarmatha National Park Entry Permit: $30